Matt Skilbeck: Storylines

 Matt is married to Peggy Sugden and helps out on the Sugdens' farm.
 Peggy becomes concerned for their future when the farm is bequeathed to her brother Jack Sugden, after their father's death.
 Peggy finds out she is pregnant and encourages Matt to pursue a factory job in Hotten.
-During the interview, Matt objects to being described as an "unskilled labourer" and stays on in Beckindale to work for Emmerdale Farm Ltd. Peggy gives birth to twins, Sam and Sally, but dies of a brain hemorrhage soon after.
+During the interview, Matt objects to being described as an "unskilled labourer" and stays on in Beckindale to work for Emmerdale Farm Ltd. Peggy gives birth to twins, Sam and Sally, but dies of a brain haemorrhage soon after.
 Upon his wife's death, Matt inherits her shares in Emmerdale Farm Ltd. The twins are sent to live with Matt's aunt Beattie Dowton (Barbara Ogilvie).
 All three are killed in a car crash when the children are just three years old.

 Matt later marries Woolpack barmaid Dolly Acaster.
 Matt and Dolly convert a barn attached to the Emmerdale farm house into a cottage for them to live in.
 Dolly gives birth to their son Samuel, who is named after Matt's first-born son.
 Matt's former grandfather-in-law Sam Pearson (Toke Townley) is also pleased with the naming decision.
 Quarry owner Harry Mowlem begins harassing Dolly, to the couple's distress.
 Mowlem believes he has an old score to settle, as Matt had taken the dog Mowlem was ill treating away from him.
 Matt gets into a physical struggle with Mowlem after finding him stealing sheep.
 The following morning, Mowlem is found dead and Matt is charged with manslaughter.
 He is cleared when Mowlam's crooked associate Derek Warner confesses to the crime.

 After the reclusive Mr Metcalfe (Bernard Kay) dies, Matt learns that Metcalfe has left him Crossgill farm in recognition of his help.
 Dolly insists that they move out of Emmerdale Farm, but Matt is reluctant.
 Crossgill is razed to the ground after builder Phil Pearce (Peter Alexander) leaves some rags to burn unattended in the farmhouse.
 Dolly and Matt grow apart and she has an affair with timber consultant Stephen Fuller (Gregory Floy).
 After the failure of his second marriage, Matt leaves the village to run a sheep farm in Norfolk, but later remarries Dolly after she and Sam join him.

-Years later, Annie dies in Spain and her granddaughter Victoria Sugden (Isabel Hodgins) visits Matt to arrange Annie's funeral.
+Matt was mentioned after Annie’s death in 2020, when her granddaughter Victoria (Isabel Hodgins) visits Matt to arrange Annie's funeral.

 Reception

 Jon Kelly of the Daily Mirror observed that "life was tough" for Matt, and branded him a "hapless farmhand".
 Writer and critic Hilary Kingsley called Matt "the most boring man in soap".
+Wendy Granditer of Inside Soap noted that "All Matt Skilbeck wanted was a quiet life".